 The Powecom KN95 is a great alternative with head straps, can be worn alone, and filters out around 95% or more of airborne particles.
 The mask is multi-layer, has a nose wire, and also comes in a black option.
 The most important thing is to make sure the fit is snug to your face.
 The mask can be worn multiple times, but you should toss it once there’s visible dirt or you feel some breathing resistance. ($11.50/pack of 10, Bona Fide Masks)

-Hello, warm weather; goodbye, face sweat.
+Goodbye, face sweat.
 This set has a three-tier structure: the first layer wicks away moisture, the second has a washable built-in filter, and the third is made from mesh to block UV rays.
-Reviewers say the masks feel comfortable and light when worn, and are quick-drying.
-Plus they’re available in several sizes. ($14.90/3 pack, Uniqlo)
+Reviewers say the masks feel comfortable and light when worn, and are quick-drying. ($14.90/3 pack, Uniqlo)

 Made with three layers and adjustable ear loops, these masks feel lighter against your face.
 Meaning it may feel easier to breathe in, especially during a workout.
-They’re highly rated, with almost 4,000 customers giving them a five-star review.
+They’re highly rated, with over 5,000 customers giving them a five-star review.
 People highlight the nose wire, flexibility of the mask, and comfort while working out.
-Some customers even say the fabric helps prevent breakouts. ($9.99+/5 pack, Athleta)
+Some customers even say the fabric helps prevent breakouts. ($25/5 pack, Athleta)

 It’s hard to not get frustrated with skin irritation and breakouts that can result from wearing a mask for hours.
 This one has adjustable ear loops and a nose wire, but in place of a fabric that may aggravate your skin, it’s made with Slip’s innovative and gentle silk.
 Customers rave about how soft the mask is, and how it can help with pesky maskne (mask acne). ($39, Dermstore)